This section is designed to answer any questions you may have about my role as your local Member of Parliament and how I can help you.

 What else can my MP do?

 As a rule I do not sign Early Day Motions or petitions.
-I am however delighted to attend debates as requested, if diary constraints allow.
-I can raise your concerns in House if necessary too.
+I am, however, happy to attend debates as requested if diary constraints allow.

 If you are unsure as to whether I can help, please do telephone my office on 01329 233 573 for advice.